aiidateam/kiwipy/docs/source/installation.rst

    $ git clone https://github.com/aiidateam/kiwipy.git

-Then, create and activate a virtualenv:
+Then, create and activate a venv:

 .. code-block:: shell

-    virtualenv venv
+    python -m venv .venv
-    . venv/bin/activate
+    . .venv/bin/activate
     pip install -e "kiwipy[rmq,pre-commit,tests]"

 To run the tests, make sure the RabbitMQ server is up and running (see the RabbitMQ documentation on how to accomplish and/or verify this) and type: